wstein/pop-os-toolbox/README.md

 If you want to uninstall the extension, you may invoke make uninstall, and then open the "Keyboard Shortcuts" panel in GNOME Settings to select the "Reset All.." button in the header bar.

-# Pop!
-Shell Keyboard Shortcuts
+# Pop!_OS Shell Keyboard Shortcuts

 ## Build (inside Fedora Toolbox)